Grand Slam Team

 Your dreams of seeing Wimbledon can come true!

 - We see Wimbledon the first Friday which is the round of 64 or 32, spending the day at The All-England Club.
 Since this is the first week of The Championships, we can wander the grounds and see a number of top matches.
-Last summer, we even got some top players’ autographs at the practice courts!
+In past summers, we even got some top players’ autographs at the practice courts!

 - We visit the Westminster area of the city featuring interesting sights including the Parliament buildings, Westminster Abby and 10 Downing Street, home of the Prime Minister.

 - We also visit the Tower of London, Leicester and Piccadilly Squares and spend an optional evening at the London theatre.

 - We have our first practice of the trip at Bishop’s Park Tennis Club near our hotel in order to prepare for our first tournament.